 I grew up in Austin and went to Concordia University.
 While I was there, I was hoping to get into news reporting.
 Later, I settled down when I had my first child, and I became a stay-at-home mom for a while.
-Before the LC, I was an insurance salesperson for the state of Texas.
-I really took a turn in my career once I heard about the LC having auditions back in 2008.
+Before Shop LC, I was an insurance salesperson for the state of Texas.
+I really took a turn in my career once I heard about Shop LC having auditions back in 2008.
 I was hired on the spot and it was so awesome.
 It was the best career choice I’ve ever made.
 I love it!

 I love that it’s a home away from home.
-Not only are my coworkers close, but I also consider the audience my extended family.
+Not only are my co-workers close, but I also consider the audience my extended family.
 We’ve built these relationships, and I really enjoy coming here.
 It doesn’t even feel like coming to work.

 Do you ever get a chance to connect with the viewers?

-Actually many of the viewers use social media, send emails and text to the show.
+Actually, many of the viewers use social media, send emails and text to the show.
 Facebook allows us to share thoughts and photos, so we can see each other’s kids and read about what our viewers are doing.
 Facebook has really been a great way for me to reach out to the audience and get to know them a little more.
 I know about their lives, their likes and their dislikes.
 I feel like I have friends I’ve never met in person.
 The fact that we can have that kind of connection is just awesome to me.

-I’ve traveled to many exciting places with the LC, but Madagascar was epic.
+I’ve traveled to many exciting places with Shop LC, but Madagascar was epic.
 We went in July 2013 for about a week.
 We got to visit the sapphire and ruby mines, the tourmaline mines, and we even got to go on a safari.
 It was a bit of a culture shock for me because they have over 200 different tribes in Madagascar.
 Getting to actually see the miners at work was so incredible.
 Just seeing how gemstones are mined by hand is amazing.
 You hear or read about it, but when you actually see it, it’s like, wow!